reuters-graphics/style/packages/guide/content/tip-sheets/earnings.md

 - Link to spreadsheets containing updatable data

 ### How to update when companies report new earnings
-1. _Visit company's investor relations page_ and find the financial statement for the quarter you want to update.
-You can find this by either visiting the link in the `INVESTOR RELATIONS` column in the spreadsheet or googling something like `Tesla investor relations`
-2. Determine what figures you need to update by refering to the datapoints in the already published graphic.
+1. Determine what figures you need to update
+  * Look at the already published graphic to find the figures you need to update.
 These commonly include EPS (earnings per share), ROE (return on investment), revenue, net income and sales/users/deliveries.
 So for example, if the charts in the final graphic show EPS, revenue and net income, that's what you need to search for in the investor relations financial statement.
+2. Find the updated figures
+  * Visit company's investor relations page and find the financial statement for the quarter you want to update.
+You can find this by either visiting the link in the `INVESTOR RELATIONS` column in the spreadsheet or googling something like `Tesla investor relations`
+  * Once you find the financial statement (normally a link to a pdf), search for the figures you need to update.
+(Control F)

 3. _Update the graphic with the latest figures._ Open the spreadsheet with the figures you need to update.
 You can find the spreadsheet in column `SHEET-1`.
 If there are two sheets feeding the graphic, the second will be in `SHEET 2`.